Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 Highlights changed pixels by altering their colour.
 Repeated clicks on this control will cycle between off, and two different highlighting styles.

-This slider control can be used to blend the compared files together on top of one another.
+This slider control can be used to blend the compared images together on top of one another.

 You can use the Two-way (horizontal) or Two-way (vertical) buttons in the ribbon (or the F11 and F12 keys) to change the layout of the files within the file comparison window so that the compared files are displayed one above the other or side-by-side (the default).